-Over the all the years my sons played sports, they have had a wide assortment of coaches with different personalities, coaching styles, philosophies and approaches:
+Over the years my sons played sports, they had a wide assortment of coaches with different personalities, coaching styles, philosophies and approaches:

 - Some developed every player by giving them equal playing time.
-Some sat a couple of players sitting on the bench except for a couple of innings a game or denied them the chance to play the "fun" positions.
+Some were content to have a couple of players sitting on the bench except for a couple of innings a game or denied them the chance to play the "fun" positions.

 - A few coaches knew about child development and gender differences.

-While youth sports coaches come in all shapes and sizes, with different types of personalities, here are the ten things a parent should look for in a youth sports coach:
+While youth sports coaches come in all shapes and sizes, with different types of personalities, here are the ten things a parent should look for as signs of a good youth sports coach:

-- Has demonstrated his commitment to the health, safety and development of players by becoming trained in child development, safety (first aid/CPR/use of AED, injury prevention and treatment) and in the sport he is coaching
+- The coach has demonstrated his/her commitment to the health, safety and development of players by becoming trained in child development, safety (first aid/CPR/use of AED, injury prevention and treatment) and in the sport he/she is coaching;

-- Teaches, models and demands respectful behavior, fairness and good sportsmanship;
+- The coach teaches, models and demands respectful behavior, fairness and good sportsmanship;

-- Insists on proper sideline behavior by parents;
+- The coach insists on proper sideline behavior by parents;

-- Sets realistic, age appropriate expectations for athletes;
+- The coach sets realistic, age appropriate expectations for athletes;

-- Understands gender differences but avoids reinforcing culturally-based gender stereotypes;
+- The coach understands gender differences but avoids reinforcing culturally-based gender stereotypes;

-- Is patient, stays calm and never loses his cool;
+- The coach Is patient, stays calm and never loses his cool;

-- Doesn't unnecessarily intrude on the learning process during practices and games, knows when to teach, emphasizes the positive, makes practices fun and teaches that sports are as much about having fun than about winning;
+- The coach doesn't unnecessarily intrude on the learning process during practices and games, knows when to teach, emphasizes the positive, makes practices fun and teaches that sports are as much about having fun than about winning;

-- Is sociable, empathetic and has good communication skills.
+- The coach Is sociable, empathetic and has good communication skills.